 WikkiStix Activity Kit (Amazon Link)

 Oh, Wikki Stix, how I love you.
-Unless you have a very neat child, I wouldn’t plan on the Wikki Stix lasting several occassions, but they can offer a LOT of focused attention time.
-We also have purchased refill packs (Amazon Link) for the activity cards that we have purchased.
+Unless you have a very neat child, I wouldn’t plan on the Wikki Stix lasting several occasions, but they can offer a LOT of focused attention time.
+We have also purchased refill packs (Amazon Link) for their activity cards.
 This is a good Kindergarten level activity set, but you can certainly challenge your child to build something free form that is 2D or 3D.
 You do need a fairly flat surface to prevent getting frustrated with these activities so I haven’t suggested them for cars (unless you are using a lap desk or something similar).
 As with other items I’ve listed, these are excellent for restaurants and waiting scenarios.
-Wikki Stix even sells small packs (Amazon Link) that you can open in a restaurant and easily leave behind after they have been enjoyed.
+Wikki Stix even sells small packs (Amazon Link) you can open in a restaurant and leave behind after they have been enjoyed.

 Step into Reading Books (Amazon Link)

 My current 6 year old loves any time he has an adult’s undivided attention.
 He also loves that he is beginning to read.
 For him, offering new books to “read” (sound out) while he has my attention feels like major quality time.
 I like this activity for when I’m driving and can easily listen.
 These are, of course, also perfect for reading together in any scenario.
 I’ve found my kids tend to want to read these over and over and over.
 They learn new words and feel more confident.
 You can feel good about that especially if you took them out of school to go on your current trip.

 Magnetic Games (Amazon Link)